-To deal with freshwater management challenges in the Middle East, it is important to bring a balance between both water supply and demand side.
-This can be done by employing strategies to increase water efficiency and conservation.
-Water conservation strategies for the Middle East include reducing the use of potable water where possible, find alternative source of water for various water usage and increase the water efficiency of fixtures and equipments.
+To deal with water management challenges, it is important to bring a balance between both water supply and demand side.
+This can be done by employing strategies to increase water efficiency and water conservation.
+Water conservation strategies for the Middle East include reducing the use of potable water where possible, find alternative source of water for various water usage and increase the water efficiency of fixtures and equipment.

 Efficient strategies along with water monitoring that tracks water consumption and identifies problems can significantly reduce both indoor and outdoor water consumption in water-scarce Middle East countries like UAE, Qatar, Kuwait and Saudi Arabia.

 Most of the water conservation strategies have no additional cost implication and/or provide rapid payback while other strategies such as wastewater treatment systems and greywater plumbing system often require substantial investment.

 Consumption of potable water in indoor uses can be reduced by installing water-efficient low flow fixtures for water closets, urinals, lavatories, showers, kitchen sinks and by using non potable water for flush functions.

 The sources of non-potable water are mainly captured rainwater, greywater, municipal treated sewerage effluent (TSE) or reclaimed water.
 Waterless urinals are available in the market, which can be used in commercial buildings.
 Flow restrictors, electronic controls and compositing toilets can also help in achieving indoor water reduction targets.

 Landscape irrigation consumes huge amount of potable water.
 The water use for outdoor landscaping can be reduced significantly through an integrated approach.
 This includes employing combination of water-efficient irrigation technology, mulching, reduced turf or no turf grasses, using non-potable or recycled water, installing sub-meters to track and log irrigation trend and choosing native and adapted plant species in landscape design and using xeriscaping methods.